lorriexingfang/PokemonGo-Gym-Chat/docs/android/README.md

 		✓ Gradle

 Solution:
+	Simply run

-	Simply run "$ /home/<username>/Android/Sdk/tools/android",and selected the SDK Platfoem for the corresponding API version and the latest other two.
+	"$ /home/<username>/Android/Sdk/tools/android",and selected the SDK Platfoem for the corresponding API version and the latest other two.
 	Delete 'android' under <project>/.meteor/local/platforms.
+	run

-	run "$ meteor add-platform android"
+	$ meteor add-platform android

 4\.
 When running the app on the phone: